-Use this toolbox to help your organization meet Medicare compliance requirements.
+Use this tool to help your organization meet Medicare compliance requirements.

-Frequently asked questions (FAQ) Have a question?
-Find an answer in our FDR FAQ .
+Frequently Asked Questions (FAQ) Have questions?
+Find answers in our FDR FAQ .
 Code of conduct and compliance policies Don't have your own code?
 Feel free to distribute our code of conduct to your employees.
 You can use our Medicare policies Feel free to distribute our Medicare compliance policies to your employees, too.
-Exclusion list screenings The U.S. Department of Health and Human Services (HHS) Office of Inspector General (OIG) exclusions database Complete OIG exclusion list screenings before hiring or contracting, and each month thereafter, for your employees and downstream entities.
+Exclusion list screenings of conduct and compliance policies The U.S. Department of Health and Human Services (HHS) Office of Inspector General (OIG) exclusions database Complete OIG exclusion list screenings before hiring or contracting, and each month thereafter, for your employees and downstream entities.
 This sample log provides a way to track your screenings.
-Don't forget, you need to also maintain source documentation of your screenings, such as screenshots and input lists.
+Don't forget that you need to also maintain source documentation of your screenings, like screenshots and input lists.
 General Service Administration (GSA) System for Award Management (SAM) Complete the SAM exclusion list screenings before hiring or contracting, and each month thereafter, for your employees and downstream entities.
 This sample log provides a way to track your screenings.
 Reporting mechanisms How to report noncompliance or potential fraud, waste and abuse (FWA) Remember, you must report suspected or detected noncompliance or potential FWA to us.
 This poster shows you how.
-Feel free to share it throughout your organization so your employees know how to report concerns.
+Feel free to share it throughout your organization so your employees know how to report any concerns.
 Monitoring and oversight Downstream entity oversight You must conduct oversight of your downstream entities.
 An FDR attestation may help your downstream entities self-monitor and report the status of their compliance to you.
 Check Yourself tool You can use this Check Yourself tool to assess how you fulfill Medicare compliance program requirements.
 Your organization can modify the tool to assess compliance of your downstream entities.
 Which subcontractors are downstream entities?
 Not every subcontractor is a downstream entity.
 Read downstream entity requirements for examples of those that are.